JongWasTaken/easympv/README.md

 Launch mpv to generate config files (`mpv.conf`, `input.conf`, `easympv.conf`) and follow the on-screen instructions.

 ## Known Issues
+### General
+- Custom fonts may not load on newer mpv versions.
+    - Workaround: Install all fonts in the `fonts` directory manually to fix this!
+- macOS code paths have not been tested in a while and will probably cause issues or crashes.
 ### Autoload.js
 - The generated mpv playlist will sometimes clear itself.
 - The generated mpv playlist will sometimes not be in the correct order.